Code of Criminal Procedure of Bangladesh: Chapter 41: Special Rules of Evidence

 This chapter briefly sets out special rules regarding evidence and how different types of evidence are to be accepted in court.
 In the case of medical witnesses, if a civil surgeon or other doctor cannot appear in court, their deposition taken before a magistrate or by commission may be used as evidence.
 The court may also question the doctor about their deposition.

 For post-mortem reports, if the doctor who wrote the report is dead or unable to testify, the report can still be accepted as evidence.
 In cases where a witness cannot be present, their report is essential.
 Reports from government chemical examiners, fingerprint experts, and firearms experts prepared on specific matters can also be accepted as evidence in court, even if the experts are not present.
 These reports are important as evidence in judicial proceedings.

 Formal evidence, such as official documents, may be accepted in affidavit form, and the court may call the person who submitted it for cross-examination if it wishes.
 This gives both parties a chance to know more about the evidence.
 Previous convictions or acquittals are also significant in court.
 These can be proven by a certified copy from court or prison records, but the identity of the accused must be confirmed.

 If an accused person is absconding and cannot be arrested, the court may record the testimony of witnesses in their absence.
 Such testimony can later be used as evidence against the accused if the witness dies or is unable to testify.
-Even if the accused is unknown, for serious offences, the High Court may order a first-class magistrate to investigate, and the testimony of witnesses taken in that process may later be used to prove the crime.
+Even if the accused is unknown, for serious offences, the High Court Division may order a first-class magistrate to investigate, and the testimony of witnesses taken in that process may later be used to prove the crime.